BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/boba-backend.md

 }
 ```

-## Start a local server

-You can now [follow the instructions](/docs/engineering/boba-backend/getting-started) in the bobabackend guide and start your own local server.
+## Next steps

+You're now ready to work on backend features!
+To start a local server, follow the instructions [in the boba-backend getting started guide](/docs/engineering/boba-backend/getting-started).

+If you want to interact with your local BobaBoard backend through a user interface (frontend), continue to the [install boba-frontend section](./boba-frontend).